Skip to main content Accessibility

 • Abide by the Union Employee handbook, employment terms, conditions and rules regarding working time, the use of office premises and use of equipment.

-• Acknowledge that the office holder may be removed from office under the provisions of the Constitution and Bye-laws.
+• Acknowledge that the office holder may be removed from office under the provisions of the constitution and byelaws.

 Byelaw 4: Student Groups Regulation

-2. There shall be student groups of the Union.
+1. There shall be student groups of the Union.

-3. All student group constitutions must take the form of the template provided by the Union.
+2. All student group constitutions must take the form of the template provided by the Union.

-4. Sabbatical Officers must not hold any committee position on a student group.
+3. Sabbatical Officers must not hold any committee position on a student group.

-1. Setting up a Student Group
+6. Setting up a Student Group:

-2. No student group may receive funds from the Union or use Union facilities without recognition by the Student Group Executive.
+7. No student group may receive funds from the Union or use Union facilities without recognition by the Student Group Executive.

 • The name of the student group.